 Are Opossum Droppings Dangerous?

-Opossums can carry several diseases.
-Opossums are also carriers of a bacterial disease called leptospirosis.
-Transmitted through opossum urine and feces, leptospirosis starts with flu-like symptoms but can also cause meningitis, liver failure, respiratory complications, and kidney damage.
+Transmitted through opossum urine and feces, it starts with flu-like symptoms but can also cause meningitis, liver failure, respiratory complications, and kidney damage.

 It is wise to keep pets vaccinated against leptospirosis.
 If any opossum feces or urine is found, it is best to use bleach to clean this up.

 Coccidiosis is a parasitic disease that happens in the intestinal tract of different animals, including opossums.
 Coccidiosis can be spread through the feces of an opossum.

 Do you know what opossums sound like?
 Find out here